Food processing: History

 Modern food processing technology developed in the 19th and 20th centuries was developed in a large part to serve military needs.
 In 1809, Nicolas Appert invented a hermetic bottling technique that would preserve food for French troops which ultimately contributed to the development of tinning, and subsequently canning by Peter Durand in 1810.
 Although initially expensive and somewhat hazardous due to the lead used in cans, canned goods would later become a staple around the world.
 Pasteurization, discovered by Louis Pasteur in 1864, improved the quality and safety of preserved foods and introduced the wine, beer, and milk preservation.
+During the late nineteenth and early twentieth centuries, synthetic dyes began being used in food production to enhance or standardize the color of food products such as butter and processed goods.
+This reflected broad industrial efforts to control the appearance of consumer products.